trobonox/kanban-electron/README.md

 **Please note:** There was a critical bug which could result in board overrides in versions prior to 0.2.1-beta.
 Please update your version to 0.2.1-beta by downloading the latest release to be safe.
 Thanks for your understanding!

-Development is paused as a migration from Electron to Tauri has been started (and will be made open source as soon as basic functionality is ready).
-This rewrite will feature usage of Nuxt.js v3, Vite and (hopefully) more readable HTML templates.
+Development is paused as there is a rewritten version made with Nuxt.js version 3, TypeScript and Tauri, which prevents many Electron-related issues (especially on Linux and MacOS) and features a more modern tech stack and a refreshed design too.
+You can try out the new version here: https://github.com/trobonox/kanri

+This repo will remain open until Kanri is in a more complete state and it is advised for all Kanban Electron users to switch (feature parity has been achieved but thorough user testing is still awaited).

 ## 🌌 Showcase